Kelimutu Facts

 Kelimutu Location and Nature

-The powerful gases released by these fumaroles interact with the various chemicals and minerals inherent to the individual lakes.
-The resulting colors, therefore, present differently as well.
+The powerful gases released by these numerous and widespread fumaroles also have their own direct bearing on the coloring of the waters.
+That’s because these fumes strongly interact with the various chemicals and minerals naturally inherent to each of the three individual lakes.

 Features Sharing Its Region